kobeeraveendran/youtube-to-mp3/README.md

 ## Usage

-1. Open the GUI application by double-clicking `youtube-to-mp3-gui.py` wherever you installed it.
-2. Browse for a download location (where your converted mp3 file will be downloaded).
+1. Browse for a download location (where your converted mp3 file will be downloaded).
 The default is the same folder that `youtube-to-mp3-gui.py` is in.
-3. Select the type of conversion you'd like to make; default is "Single Video" if the URL is that of a single video or video in a playlist.
-To download a playlist or part of a playlist, select one of the other two options.
+2. Select the type of conversion you'd like to make; default is "Single Video" if the URL is that of a single video or video in a playlist.
+To download an entire playlist or part of a playlist, select one of the other two options.

+**NOTE: At the moment, converting Single videos is functional and has been tested.
+The other two options will likely not be functional.
+A fix is coming.**

-4. Enter a valid YouTube video or playlist URL corresponding to your choice above and click "Convert".
+3. Enter a valid YouTube video or playlist URL corresponding to your choice above and click "Convert".
 After a few seconds your conversions should appear in the folder you chose above.

 Note: depending on which platform you're using, you may see console/terminal windows pop up after pressing "Convert".
 This is normal: it is simply ffmpeg converting the video into an audio format.